dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">I. Pain Point Addressed</span>

-The rules have changed: clients are no longer defined solely by bank accounts—they now possess blockchain identities that reflect their decentralized financial activities.
+The rules have changed: clients are no longer defined solely by bank accounts; they now possess blockchain identities that reflect their decentralized financial activities.
 Financial institutions face a critical challenge in adapting their tools and processes to understand these new identities while maintaining compliance with AML and KYT regulations.
 This is where TxGuard steps in to support the transition by:

 - Providing a comprehensive view of **financial behavior on the Qubic blockchain**.
 - Transforming complex, anonymous data into clear, **actionable insights**.
 - **Enabling secure, data-driven decisions** for fraud prevention, compliance, and market intelligence.
+- **Connecting on-chain activity with off-chain compliance frameworks**.
+It empowers centralized and decentralized exchanges, as well as traditional financial institutions, to track, analyze, and respond to blockchain-based financial behavior, ensuring regulatory compliance.

 By bridging traditional finance with blockchain ecosystems, **TxGuard** ensures financial institutions can confidently navigate this emerging landscape while aligning with global compliance standards.